10 Great ways to stop worrying by Julie Furlong

 Working on a few of the pointers and tips below helps manage my worries away…

 - Take your mind off the problem and EXERCISE, activity takes your mind off things and brings you into the present moment.
 Things become clearer after being active and taking a break.

 - MEDITATE You need to detach yourself from all that clutter and the best way to do that is meditation.
 We all have our own way of meditating that will increase focus and clarity.

 - Choose where to FOCUS your attention.
 Understand that you can choose to focus on positive rather than negative thoughts.
 In fact, as you become more positive, you’ll be better able to create more positive outcomes.
-(Read: Good Life Habits)
+(Read: 7 Good life habits to achieve happiness)

 - RELAX in your own positive thoughts.
 It’s hard not to feel bombarded.
 Most likely you spend your days in a constant state of flux, so set aside time to relax.
 You’ll find that your worrying thoughts will subside.
-(Read: Simple Things)
+(Read: 11 Simple pleasures to enjoy life)